Ann had an appointment with Dr. Curtis Gordon, principal of the Woodside Academy.

 "Please, accept that as a gift.
 What I'm asking on-line is eighteen-fifty, but we'll call it eighteen hundred."

 Maks and Hilarion both frowned.
 Maks inspected his briefcase.
-"Is that 18 Franklins, McKinleys, or Clevelands?"
+"Is that 18 Franklins, McKinleys, Clevelands or Madisons?"

 "Franklins," the bookseller said.